Ashu-hub/All-About-Java/RESTWebServiceInterviewQuestions.md

 	3) REST can use SOAP web services because it is a concept and can use any protocol like HTTP, SOAP.
 	4) REST uses URI to expose business logic.
 	5) REST permits different data format such as Plain text, HTML, XML, JSON etc.
-	6) REST requires less bandwidth and resource than SOAP.(As REST API deploys multiple standards, so it takes fewer resources and bandwidth )
+	6) REST requires less bandwidth and resource than SOAP.(As REST API deploys multiple standards, so it takes fewer resources and bandwidth )(does not have envelope-style of payload transport like SOAP.)
 	7) REST API uses Web Application Description Language

 -** Web Application Description Language  Vs Web Services Description language